AlbertJyllhed/graph-test/README.md

 # Chart Examples

-A React application showcasing interactive data visualizations using Chart.js and MUI, with client-side routing and responsive design.
+A React application showcasing interactive data visualizations using Chart.js and MUI, with client-side routing.

 ## Features